Quick Start#

 func : tvm_ffi.Function = mod.add_one_cpu

 mod.add_one_cpu retrieves a callable tvm_ffi.Function that accepts tensors from host frameworks directly.
-This process is done zero-copy, without any boilerplate code, under extremely low latency.
+This is zero-copy, requires no boilerplate code, and adds very little overhead.

 We can then use these functions in the following ways: